 With the complainant's consent, and in the best interests of all parties involved in the complaint, attempts may be made to resolve the matter informally.
-However, if the complainant is dissatisfied with the NJTPA's decision, he or she may bring the matter to the attention of the NJDOT, FHWA, US Department of Transportation (USDOT), and the US Department of Justice (USDOJ).
+However, if the complainant is dissatisfied with the NJTPA's decision, he or she may bring the matter to the attention of the NJDOT, FHWA, (USDOT, and the US Department of Justice (USDOJ).